meta-company/makex/documents/source/tasks.md

 The `inputs` argument to the {py:func}`task` function may be used to define these files.

-The input files may be a list path names. or it may be a mapping of name to one or more paths (see [Naming Input Files](#naming-input-files)).
+The input files may be a list path names, or it may be a mapping of name to one or more paths (see [Naming Input Files](#naming-input-files)).
 Input files may also be the results of functions that find files.

 Paths may be explicit Strings, or they be found using the `glob` or `find` functions.